A Study Evaluating the Safety, Pharmacokinetics (PK), and Preliminary Efficacy of ABBV-399 in Participants With Advanced Solid Tumors

 - Participant must have metastatic/locally advanced nonsquamous NSCLC with documented Epidermal Growth Factor Receptor (EGFR) mutation(s) del19 or L858R, with or without T790M mutation, and none of the EGFR mutations known to be resistant to osimertinib.

-- Participant must have received at least 1 but no more than 2 prior regimens, one of which must have contained osimertinib.
+- Participant must have received at least 1 but no more than 2 prior regimens, in the locally advanced or metastatic setting, one of which must have contained osimertinib.
 Participant must have had disease progression while on osimertinib.
 Only 1 prior regimen may have contained chemotherapy.
 Consecutive EGFR TKIs will count as 1 regimen

 - Participant must have available post-progression tumor tissue for central c-Met immunohistochemistry (IHC) testing.